emqx/neuron-docs/en_US/address-format/address-format.md

 | Physical interface  | Ethernet        |
 | Default port no.    | 2000            |

+### Caution

+Multiple connection requests cannot be handled by a single port in Q series PLCs.
+When connecting to a PLC using the E71 protocol, be sure to assign a separate port for each neuron instance in the parameter settings of the PLC and specify the protocol as TCP and MC.

 ### Address String

 > <span style="font-family:sans-serif; font-size:2em;">ADDR</span>